testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

   commentsType: "inline"
 }

-# Can I Use The Rest With JUnit?
+# Can I Use WebTau With JUnit?

-Since we are talking about JUnit and Java, let me show you how to write a REST API test using JUnit5 and Java syntax:
+Since we are talking about JUnit and Java, let me show you an example of REST API test using JUnit5 and Java syntax:

 :include-file: com/example/junit5/PostGetJavaTest.java {
   title: "HTTP Post Get (Java)",